 Pre-Sales Information

-Pre-sales offer customers the opportunity to purchase tickets before the general public on-sale.
-However, they are not a preferential seating service and do not guarantee access to better seats.
+Pre-sales give customers the opportunity to purchase tickets before the general public on-sale.
+They do not guarantee better seats and are not a preferential seating service.

-Pre-sales are typically run by promoters, venues or artists and are not available for all events.
-You will need to check the promoter, venue or artist pages for further information.
+Pre-sales are typically run by promoters, venues, or artists and are not available for all events.
+Check the promoter, venue, or artist pages for details.

-Pre-sales usually occur online a few days or weeks before the general public on-sale, with only a limited allocation of seats made available.
-The seats released during a pre-sale are chosen at the discretion of the promoter and may be located anywhere in the venue.
-It’s important to note that Ticketek does not offer exchanges or refunds if you purchase tickets during a pre-sale and later find other seats you would have preferred.
-Please make sure you're happy with the available seats before completing your booking.
+They usually occur online a few days or weeks before the general public on-sale, with a limited allocation of seats.
+Seats released during a pre-sale are chosen at the discretion of the promoter and may be located anywhere in the venue.
+Ticketek does not offer exchanges or refunds if you purchase pre-sale tickets and later see other seats you would have preferred.
+Ensure you are happy with the available seats before completing your booking.

 Using Your Pre-Sale Code

-When entering your pre-sale password, make sure you enter it in the correct field.
-This is usually located below the venue dropdown or the 'Find Tickets' button on the event page.
+Enter your pre-sale password in the correct field, usually located below the venue dropdown or the “Find Tickets” button on the event page.

 If Your Pre-Sale Code Isn’t Working

-Check that you are entering the code exactly as it appears in your email.
-Make sure there are no typos or extra spaces.
+Check that the code is entered exactly as it appears in your email.
+No typos or extra spaces.

-If the code still doesn't work, contact the organisation that issued it for assistance.
+If it still doesn’t work, contact the organisation that issued the code for assistance.

-You can also reach out to Ticketek for support.
+You can also contact Ticketek for support.
 Please note that having a valid code does not guarantee ticket availability.
-If the allocation is exhausted, you may need to try again during the general public on-sale.
+If the allocation is sold out, you may need to try again during the general public on-sale.